top of page

 OVERVIEW

-The Shionomichi is an ancient 120km trail connecting Itoigawa on the Sea of Japan with the inland castle town of Matsumoto via rugged mountain passes and small countryside hamlets at the base of the Japanese Alps.
-Shionomichi literally means "Salt Road" and summarizes the route's purpose as the main avenue used for transporting the vital mineral to landlocked Nagano Prefecture.
+The Shionomichi is an ancient 120km trail connecting Itoigawa on the Sea of Japan with the inland castle town of Matsumoto via rugged mountain passes, small countryside hamlets, and scenic towns at the base of the Japanese Alps.
+Shionomichi literally means "Salt Road" and summarizes the route's purpose as the main avenue used for transporting vital salt to landlocked Nagano Prefecture.
 Despite being on par with Japan's other major historic long trails like the Nakasendo and Kumano Kodo - it's one of the country's best-kept secrets, primarily because little to no information on the route exists in English.
 Yet what it lacks in fanfare, it more than makes up for with scenery, history, and rural charm.
 In fact, the absence of tourists is precisely what sets it apart from other great trails: It provides visitors with an unspoiled glimpse into authentic Japanese countryside and plenty of chances to engage with the communities along the way.

 Click on the button below to watch the full 25-minute version on the YouTube channel of our sister site hikeandbikejapan.com